-If you are a homeowner, you are probably aware of the fact that there are new developments in the field of tenancy law and in particular with respect to temporary rental contracts (contract type B below).
-In November 2023 the Dutch Chamber approved the new Fixed Rental Contracts Act.
-By this act temporary rental will be severely restricted and will only be permitted under a number of conditions.
-It is still not known when this new law will come into effect, but most likely it will be on July 1, 2024.
+If you are a homeowner, you are probably aware of the fact that 2024 has brought a lot of changes in the field of tenancy law.
+In particular with respect to temporary rental contracts (contract type B below).
+The new Fixed Rental Contracts Act severely restricts temporary rental and only allows it under a number of conditions.
+This law came into effect on July 1, 2024.

 Contract Type A – Rental agreement for an indefinite period